sency-ai/smkit-ui-flutter-demo/README.md

 ```

 `SencyHandlerStatus` object is a representative for the comminucation between Platform-to-Dart inside Sency's flutter plugin.
-The comminucation is being done by json serialize and desirialize by EventSink native flutter object.
+The comminucation is being done by json serialize and deserialize by EventSink native flutter object.
-He is a sneek peek to `SencyHandlerStatus` object:
+Here is a sneek peek to `SencyHandlerStatus` object:

 ```dart
   enum SencyOperation {